Talk to our experts

 Through the Gloroots’ Recrew platform, you can discover amazing talent in Austria.

-The term "misclassification of employees" refers to the inaccurate classification of workers by their employers.
-Misclassification occurs when an employer categorizes a worker as an independent contractor to exempt them from certain employment laws and benefits, even if the worker’s employment relationship is similar to that of a full-time employee.
+Employee misclassification occurs when an employer incorrectly labels a worker as an independent contractor to avoid employment laws and benefits, even if their role resembles that of a full-time employee.

-Utilizing a PEO/EOR in Austria helps mitigate the risks associated with misclassification by crafting compliant employment contracts, ensuring compliance with labor laws,, accurate payroll processing, and access to comprehensive benefits.
+A PEO/EOR in Austria helps prevent misclassification by providing compliant contracts, labor law adherence, accurate payroll processing, and comprehensive benefits.

 Employment Contract